California’s history is rich and varied, with the story of the Ohlone people forming an integral part of the state’s past.

 Q: How can one learn more about the Ohlone or support their community?

 A: Interested individuals can visit local museums, participate in events hosted by Ohlone groups, and support initiatives that promote the recognition of Ohlone history and rights.
-Engaging with and supporting the Ohlone’s efforts directly is a meaningful way to learn more about their culture.
+Engaging with and directly supporting the Ohlone’s efforts is a meaningful way to learn more about their culture.

 Honoring the Ohlone